How Love Like Justice Started

-She was fun.
+Justice was fun.
 And she had a way of making people feel good about themselves.

 Justice always seemed to have the right words at the right time.
-She had this ability to push people out of their comfort zones, always encouraging those around her to try new things and believe in themselves.
+She could push people out of their comfort zones, always encouraging those around her to try new things and believe in themselves.

 Justice was fearless.
 She wanted to experience everything.
-If she could have picked a superpower, it would have been to be everywhere at once.
-She just wanted to live life to its fullest and she definitely tried.
-There was a unique beauty in how she embraced life and the people in it.
+If Justice could have picked a superpower, it would have been to be everywhere at once.
+She wanted to live life to its fullest and definitely tried.
+There was a unique beauty in how she embraced life and its people.

 She took tremendous pride in being a farm girl from eastern Montana.
 She was proud of her Red Angus cattle and the fact that she worked alongside her dad and grandfather.
 She loved talking about how hard she worked and the farm equipment she could operate.
 She was one-of-a-kind and wanted you to know it.

-The impact of Justice’s life and death left a lasting impact on so many.
-Shortly after Justice’s death, her mom Angie started Justice’s Art Alley.
-Angie shared she had wanted to start an art alley for a few years and now was the time to do it.
-“Justice’s name was just as amazing as she was, and she would have loved everything about this,” Angie wrote.
+Justice's life and death left a lasting impact on so many.
+Shortly after Justice's death, her mom Angie started Justice's Art Alley.
+Angie shared she had wanted to create an art alley for a few years, and now was the time to do it.
+"Justice's name was just as amazing as she was, and she would have loved everything about this," Angie wrote.

-Justice’s Art Alley in Glendive, MT is where the Love Like Justice movement began.
-Justice’s parents were at the alley admiring all the beautiful art, when Angie read the words, "Love Like Justice."
-At that moment, Angie knew that simple and meaningful phrase would soon be a part of something big.
+Justice's Art Alley in Glendive, Montana, is where the Love Like Justice movement began.
+Justice's parents were admiring all the beautiful art at the alley when Angie read the words, "Love Like Justice."
+At that moment, Angie knew that simple and meaningful three words would soon be a part of something big.

-About a month after Justice passed, Angie began making plans to use "Love Like Justice" to make a difference in the world.
-Her vision of lighting up a historic walking bridge in Glendive, MT in memory of Justice prompted her to start the Justice Foundation.
+About a month after Justice passed, Angie began planning to use "Love Like Justice" to make a difference in the world.
+Her vision of lighting up a historic walking bridge in Glendive, Montana, in memory of Justice, prompted her to start the Justice Foundation.
 The foundation would help fund the community project.